FAQ

 Q: What is Federal Work Study?

-A: Federal Work Study (FWS) Federal Work Study (FWS) refers to the money used to pay a student for hours worked at a part-time job on campus.
+A: Federal Work Study (FWS) refers to the money used to pay a student for hours worked at a part-time job on campus or off-campus through the American Reads program.
 The America Reads program offers a limited number of positions as off-campus tutors with the Chicago Public Schools.
 UIC and the federal government fund the FWS program.
-FWS shown on a financial aid notification is the total amount a student may earn for the academic year.
-Students are responsible for finding on-campus employment.
-To search for a FWS job, visit the Office of Student Employment website.

 Q: How can I get Federal Work Study?